Elizabeth Holmes Promised Miracles By A Finger Prick. Her Fraud Trial Starts Tuesday

 Carreyrou, who has left The Journal and will be chronicling the trial in a podcast called Bad Blood: The Final Chapter, said the case could have far-reaching implications for tech startup culture.

-"If she's acquitted, the lesson that a lot of entrepreneurs and VCs in Silicon Valley are going to retain is that Holmes got away with it," Carreyrou said.
+"If she's acquitted, the lesson that a lot of entrepreneurs and VCs [venture capitalists] in Silicon Valley are going to retain is that Holmes got away with it," Carreyrou said.

 Holmes expected to claim ex-boyfriend manipulated her